AZT 300 Rules (adapted/stolen from greatdividerace.com)

 If your bike breaks, you can continue to the next town on foot.
 Competitors

-may, in the case of an emergency, mechanical or other unforeseeable problems,
+may, in the case of an emergency, take a ride to a medical facility, with no

-Once you've solved your mechanical issue, you must then rejoin the route
+threat disqualification.
+Once you've solved your issue, you must then rejoin the route

 exactly where you left it, and you must do this under your own power.